JohnEarnest/Decker/docs/decker.md

 - Keys are coerced to strings.
 - Since it has a special meaning (above), the key `"keys"` cannot be used for storing data.
 - Values must be recursively composed of JSON-compatible data: numbers, strings, lists, and dictionaries with string keys.
-Other values will be converted to `0`.
+Other values will be converted to nil.
-- Setting a value to 0 will remove the key-value binding from storage.
+- Setting a value to nil will remove the key-value binding from storage.

 Prototype Interface
 -------------------